ToQoz/gopwt/README.md

 ## Attention

-Calling non-idempotent func in `assert.OK()` make a difference between real value and output value.(I'm trying to fix)
+Calling non-idempotent func in `assert.OK()` make a difference between real value and output value.(I'm trying to fix on https://github.com/ToQoz/gopwt/pull/10)

 For example.